BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 #### Android without Forms

 For Android add the call to the onCreate of either your Application class or the first Activity you start.
-This just creates the singleton object on Android with the appropriate app key but does not make any server requests
+This just creates the singleton object on Android with the appropriate Branch key but does not make any server requests

 ```csharp
 protected override void OnCreate (Bundle savedInstanceState)